Privacy Policy

 12. Operator Responsibilities

-If you are an Operator, you control which Airtable bases, tables, and fields you connect, and which records you expose through row-scoped links.
+If you are an Operator, you control which data sources, scopes (bases, workspaces, boards, sheets, stores, company files, etc.), tables, and fields you connect, and which records you expose through row-scoped links.
 You are responsible for ensuring that your use of the Service complies with applicable data-protection laws, including providing your own privacy notice to Recipients where required, establishing a lawful basis for sending them row-scoped edit links, and obtaining any consents required by law.
-Where required, we will sign a data processing addendum on reasonable terms; contact us at support@rowrouter.app.
+We publish a standing Data Processing Addendum at /dpa; by using the Service to process personal data on behalf of data subjects, the Operator and RowRouter are deemed to have entered into that DPA.
+For customer-specific terms or signed counterparts, contact us at support@rowrouter.com.

 13. Communications